-Class action initiated over government’s Robodebt scheme
+Class action initiated over government’s robodebt scheme

 The firm said it is investigating whether more than 400,000 debt notices issued by the agency after July 1, 2016 lawfully entitled it to recover the amounts claimed.

-The legality of the Robodebt “one-size-fits-all online compliance scheme was first raised with the law firm by the shadow minister for government services, Bill Shorten.
+The legality of the robodebt “one-size-fits-all online compliance scheme was first raised with the law firm by the shadow minister for government services, Bill Shorten.

 Gordon Legal senior partner, Peter Gordon, said on Tuesday that investigations reveal that between $200 million and $300 million has been wrongly taken from people.
 Many were even hit with penalties of 10 per cent on amounts, he said.